icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "The HTTP status code was not 200 nor 404."
 }
 ```
-4. If the query is a lookup (/domain, /ip, /nameserver, /autnum, /entity), validate that it has an objectClassName string member.
+4. Test case [-13003](#id-testCase-13003){ #id-testCase-13003 }: If the query is a lookup (/domain, /ip, /nameserver, /autnum, /entity), validate that it has an objectClassName string member.
 ```json
 {
   "code": -13003,